health, safety and wellbeing of our staff and students is our key priority and

 A very important update regarding Professional Services colleagues working from home until January 2022, asymptomatic testing for staff, and how to enrol for IS's managed laptop service, can be found here (8 April).

-A peronal message from the Principal, in which Andrea shares the latest on our safe transition back to campus and flexible working, can be found here (1 April).
+the latest on our safe transition back to campus and flexible working, can be found here (1 April).

 Our on-campus catering services will begin to re-open from Wednesday 7 April.
 Get all the details here (30 March).